 Accreditation enables MTS to extend electronic health record services to hospitals nationwide

-The health IT division of St. Louis’ Mercy health system, Mercy Technology Services (MTS) has been named one of only 13 providers out of 400+ worldwide to earn enterprise-level accreditation for Epic’s Community Connect program.
+The health IT division of St. Louis’ Mercy health system, Mercy Technology Services (MTS) has been named one of only 13 providers out of nearly 200 worldwide to earn enterprise-level accreditation for Epic’s Community Connect program.

 Connect Accreditation indicates that MTS meets Epic’s standards for system build, governance and support required for success in its Community Connect program, which enables MTS to extend its Epic electronic health record (EHR) instance to third party hospitals and health systems.

 "This is truly an accomplishment," said Liang Huang of Epic's Implementation Services team.
 "You've demonstrated Mercy’s ability to achieve a high level of system adoption through meeting key performance metrics and staying current with our software."

 In 2014, MTS became the first provider to earn accreditation in the Community Connect program, which was developed by Epic to improve access to its EHR for small to mid-sized hospitals.
 With a variety of models to suit different needs, MTS pushes the boundaries of Community Connect to help hospitals nationwide take advantage of Epic’s industry-leading EHR.

 The latest round of accreditations is expected to be announced at Epic’s upcoming Expert Group Meeting in Verona, Wisconsin.